John Scadgell

-George Harry Scadgell known as John Scadgell (1912-2002) was an England international lawn bowler.
+George Harry Scadgell known as John Scadgell (1912–2002) was an England international lawn bowler.

 Bowls career

-Scadgell won a gold medal for the England teamin the fours at the 1958 British Empire and Commonwealth Games in Cardiff with Norman King, John Bettles and Walter Phillips.
+Scadgell won a gold medal for the England team in the fours at the 1958 British Empire and Commonwealth Games in Cardiff with Norman King, John Bettles and Walter Phillips.

 He won three National Championship titles, two in the pairs (1955 and 1966) and once in the fours (1961).
 He also finished runner-up to Peter Line in the 1964 singles.

 Personal life

 He and his father H G (George) Scadgell both bowled for Worthing and ran a House and hotel furnishing company.